gigety/gigety/README.md

 Gigety milestone 2 will be full of migrations and new feautures:

-* eased development / testing and deployment of new features.
+* eased development / testing and deployment of new features
 * improved testing all around
 * new options for scalability
 * application monitoring
 * enhanced deployment options

 * Spring Cloud Gateway
 * Spring 5 Oauth2